nlab23/fightitapp-legal/privacy-policy.md

 - Uninstall the app to remove local data.

 ## Children
 This app is intended for adults seeking to quit nicotine and is not directed to users under 18.
 It is not designed for children under 13.
-If you are a parent/guardian and have concerns, contact us at nibsstudio@proton.me
+If you are a parent/guardian and have concerns, contact us at support@nibsstudio.com

 ## Changes
 - We may update this policy and will revise the “Effective Date” above when we do.

 ## Contact
-- Questions or requests: nibsstudio@proton.me
+- Questions or requests: support@nibsstudio.com